 The Conversion Copywriting Brief

-Most clients are too close to their brand to consider what a copywriter doesn't know.
-I've developed this Copywriting Brief template to help you get started.
+Most clients are too close to their brand to brief a copywriter off the cuff.
+That's why I've developed this Copywriting Brief template.

 Please tell me about your: